Impacts of the Client Data Act on Kanta Services

 In the consent to data sharing, the client specifies what data may be shared by social welfare with health care and vice versa.
 More detailed specifications on the allocation of consents will be included in a forthcoming Ministry of Social Affairs and Health decree on the processing of client data.

-Data sharing between divisions will be available by 01/01/2026 at the latest.
+Data sharing between services will be available by 1 March 2027.

 When a private social welfare or health care service provider ceases its operations, it must submit the documents included in its register to Kela for storage as of 01/01/2024.
 The obligation applies to both electronic and paper data.
 After this, the obligations of the data controller are divided between Kela and the wellbeing services county or the City of Helsinki in whose area the service provider's domicile was located.

-Patient data generated in social welfare must be stored in the Patient Data Repository by 01/01/2024 at the latest.
-The transition period for the change is until 01/10/2026.
+Patient data generated in social welfare can be stored in the Patient Data Repository from 1 January 2024.
+The transition period for the change ends on 1 March 2027.
 The change also applies to old patient records in social welfare services.

 Further information